venn89/Team_6-De-stem-van-de-Amstel/tutorials/readme.md

 2. Upload this folder into your Google Drive.
 3. Open the Jupyter Notebooks with **Google Colab** by right-clicking the file in Drive and choosing:
    **Open with → Google Colaboratory**.

+Also, you need to activate Google Earth Engine for a gmail account.
+To do so, follow the instruction in "Activating and Authenticating Google Earth Engine.pdf".

 ---